Excelsior Geyser: Activity

-By 1888, it had been reported as "extinct".
+By the end of 1888, it had been reported as "extinct".
 An expedition by the U.S. Fish Commission in the summer of 1890 found that it had become an active geyser that erupted frequently, but this active period soon ended.
 It is believed that the powerful eruptions broke off sections of stone that damaged its internal plumbing system.

 In 1985, Excelsior returned to activity for a 46-hour period from September 14 to 16.
 These eruptions were relatively small, at 30 ft, but a few were as much as 80 ft tall and 100 ft wide.
 All of these eruptions lasted about 2 minutes at intervals of 5 to 66 minutes.

 Between 2004 and 2006, Excelsior had violent boiling strong enough to be considered eruptions.
 This boiling reached between 5 and 10 ft and had a duration of seconds.